 When a fire is detected on your boat, the alarm will sound and set off the Halon bottle.
-This relay will shut down the engines, the blowers, and the generator.
-To reset the system, activate the reset switch on the monitor at the helm.
+This relay will shut down the engine, and blower.
+To reset the system, activate the override switch on the monitor at the helm.
 See Fig. 7.6.